navgurukul/newton/samvaad-tech-201/machine learning.md

 #### 1.Self-driving Google car

-Google designed such a car which don't need a driver to drive.It will stop and drive automatically if is there any traffic than it will analysis and stop there.analysis
+Google designed such a car which don't need a driver to drive.
+It will stop and drive automatically if is there any traffic than it will analysis and stop there.analysis

 #### 2.Online recommendation offers